michal-marciniec/loyalty-program-api/README.md

 ./gradlew build -x test
 ./gradlew bootRun
 ```
-It can be then accessed at localhost:8999
+It can be then accessed at localhost:8999.
+Api specification is available at `http:localhost:8999/swagger-ui.html`

 ### Running the tests